 Once I apply to buy, can I still access the free repairs service?

-Repairs only will be provided whilst your application is being processed.
+Emergency repairs only will be provided whilst your application is being processed.
 No improvements or replacements will be made.
 If you complete the sale then you will be responsible for any repairs needed to your home.
 If your application is withdrawn then you will be able to access the normal repairs service.

 If I have carried out my own improvements, will these be included in the Right To Buy evaluation?